 Floorcraft, Choreography and Hastiness

-We dance counterclockwise along the line of dance, but our dancing route is not a straight line.
-Rather, it is a random course with alternate right and left moves, forward and backward steps and various turns.
-If our legs were brushes, they would leave on the dance floor marks with different characteristics - neat or messy, robust or graceful, beautiful or ugly, interesting or boring... just like a work of calligraphy.
-This work of calligraphy is not only two dimensional, composed of steps in single or multiple sizes and directions, it also has a time dimension, involving steps in monotonic or diverse speeds and rhythms.
+We dance tango in a counter-clockwise direction around the line of dance, but our dance route is not a straight line.
+Rather, it is a random course with alternate right and left moves, forward and backward steps, and various turns.
+If our legs were like brushes, they would leave complex marks on the floor - neat or messy, beautiful or ugly, interesting or boring - just like a piece of calligraphy.
+This work of calligraphy is not merely two-dimensional, consisting of steps in different directions; it also has a time dimension, involving steps of varying speeds and rhythms.

-Students may think of floorcraft as navigation rules, such as traveling on your own lane and avoiding frequent lane changes, not dancing against traffic, keeping a proper distance from the couple dancing in front of you, not doing spot dancing that may hold up traffic, avoiding dangerous steps, etc. But floorcraft is more than a safety protocol.
-It is also an important component of choreography, an art by its own right.
-Dancers may be skillful in dance techniques, but their choreography can still be artless.
+Students may think of floorcraft as navigation rules, such as traveling on their own lane, avoiding frequent lane changes, not dancing against traffic, maintaining a proper distance from the couple dancing in front, refraining from spot dancing that may hold up traffic, and avoiding dangerous steps.
+But floorcraft is more than just a safety protocol.
+It is an integral part of choreography, which is an art in itself.
+Dancers may be skillful in dance techniques, but their choreography can still lack artistry.
 The following is an example.

-These students are quite skilled dancers.
-Their embrace, posture, footwork and techniques are all good.
-The only issue is the rush.
-They danced with great hastiness, blindly chasing the beat regardless of the mood of the music.
-There is hardly any pause, extension, slow motion, subtlety, and emotional expression in their dance.
+These students are skilled dancers.
+Their embrace, posture, footwork, and techniques all look good.
+However, they danced hastily, chasing the beat without paying attention to the mood and structure of the music.
+There is hardly any phrasing, slow motion, pause, suspension, subtlety, or emotional expression in their dance.

-When it comes to choreography and dance pace, we have much to learn from the milongueros.
+When it comes to musicality, the time dimension of choreography, we have much to learn from the milongueros.

-As you can see, these milongueros danced at a much slower pace.
-Instead of chasing the beat, they incorporated a lot of pauses and slow motion into the dance.
-Their focus was on the music and feelings rather than steps, which made their dance more interesting, meaningful, and with depth.
+As you can see, the milongueros danced at a much slower pace.
+Instead of chasing the beat, they incorporated slow motion and pauses into their dance.
+Their focus was on the music and emotions rather than the steps, making their performances far more expressive, engaging, and meaningful.

-It must be pointed out that plotting the dance is the role of the man.
-The woman's role is to synchronize the movements and beautify the dance, but she cannot change the choreography.
-That responsibility lies in the leader.
+It is worth mentioning that plotting the dance is the role of the man.
+The woman's role is to synchronize with the man and beautify the dance, but she cannot change the choreography - that responsibility lies with the leader.
 Too often, the leader is so focused on leading the steps that he forgets to make the choreography interesting.
-This, of course, does not mean that the woman has nothing to do with choreography.
-Often the couple rushes because the woman dances with great haste, leaving the man little choice but rush with her.
-(See Steps, Musicality and Choreoraphy.)
+Of course, this does not mean that the woman has no influence on the choreography.
+Sometimes the couple rush because the woman dances hastily, leaving the man little choice but to rush with her (see Steps, Musicality and Choreoraphy).

 January 22, 2016